Homeostasis in Animals

 - Represent data in meaningful and useful ways, including the use of mean, median, range and probability; organise and analyse data to identify trends, patterns and relationships; discuss the ways in which measurement error, instrumental accuracy, the nature of the procedure and sample size may influence uncertainty and limitations in data; and select, synthesise and use evidence to make and justify conclusions (ACSBL099)

-An animal’s survival depends on its ability to maintain an internal environment that will enable individual cells to function properly.
-The maintenance of internal “normal” or steady state conditions is called homeostasis.
+BACKGROUNDAn animal’s survival depends on its ability to maintain a stable internal environment that enables individual cells to function properly.
+Homeostasis is the maintenance of “normal” or steady state conditions within the body.
 In most animals, an internal transport system plays a major role in homeostasis.
-The circulatory system of animals delivers nutrients, oxygen, and hormones to the interstitial fluid (fluid between cells) and removes waste.
-The circulatory system provides cells the raw materials to perform their functions while ridding themselves of by-products that would be toxic in high concentrations.
+The circulatory system delivers nutrients, oxygen, and hormones to the interstitial fluid (fluid between cells) and removes waste.
+The circulatory system therefore provides cells with the raw materials they need to perform their functions, while also ridding the cells of potentially toxic by-products.
 Like other body systems, the circulatory system is influenced by negative and positive feedback.
-In negative feedback, homeostasis is achieved as the nervous system responds to a stimulus by signalling the circulatory system to minimize or reverse the effects of the stimulus.
-Muscle tissue uses oxygen from the blood to produce energy required for muscle contraction.
-When we exercise vigorously, our muscles use more oxygen than normal.
+When negative feedback occurs, the nervous system responds to the stimulus by signalling the circulatory system to minimize or reverse its effects.
+When we exercise vigorously our muscles use more oxygen than normal.
 Heart rate must speed up to accommodate the increased need for oxygen.
 However, as the body recovers from periods of strenuous exercise, mechanisms within the body work to return the heart rate back to its resting set point, or normal range of physiological values.
-The body uses self-correcting actions (known as negative feedback mechanisms) to stabilize a body system, returning internal conditions to a steady state after a disturbance is detected, illustrating homeostasis
+The body uses self-correcting actions (known as negative feedback mechanisms) to stabilise a body system and return internal conditions to a steady state (homeostasis).

-This practical is aimed at introducing the concept of homeostasis to students and allowing them to experience it first hand, as they feel their body begin to recover from strenuous exercise.
-In this practical, students will be required to act as the test subject and gather data on their peers.
-It is best to work in pairs or groups no greater than 4.
-To help reinforce their understanding of homeostasis, students will be tasked with graphing the data, interpreting it and relating it to negative feedback mechanisms.
-Through this practical, students should be able to explain how feedback mechanisms maintain homeostasis in animals, and the role of negative feedback mechanisms.
+This practical introduces the concept of homeostasis and allows students to experience it first hand.
+In this practical, students will exercise and monitor their body conditions as they begin to recover.
+Students are required to act as the test subject and gather data on their peers.
+To reinforce their understanding of homeostasis, students are tasked with graphing and interpreting the data based on their negative feedback mechanisms.
+This is an excellent opportunity for students to observe how feedback mechanisms maintain homeostasis in animal

 METHOD - STUDENT ACTIVITY

-- Determine the resting heart rate of you and your group partner/s by taking each pulse 3 times for 15 seconds.
+- Determine the resting heart rate of you and your partner/group members by taking each pulse on their wrist 3 times for 15 seconds.